coldbox-modules/cbelasticsearch/docs/Indices/Data-Streams.md

 ## Create an index template

-Now we'll create an index template to use our component template, as well as the built-in logging templates in Elasticsearch
+Now we'll create an index template to use our component template in addition to Elasticsearch's built-in logging templates:

 ```js
 getInstance( "Client@cbelasticsearch" ).applyIndexTemplate(